FlorianLeChat/Simple-File-Storage/SETUP.md

 - Set up a scheduled task to run `node scripts/outdated-notifications` command for [periodic deletion of outdated notifications](https://github.com/FlorianLeChat/Simple-File-Storage/blob/master/scripts/outdated-notifications.ts).

 > [!TIP]
-> To try the project, you can use [Docker](https://www.docker.com/) installed.
-Once installed, simply start the Docker image with `docker compose up --detach --build` command.
+> To try the project, you *can* also use [Docker](https://www.docker.com/) installed.
+Once installed, simply start the production Docker image with `docker compose up --detach --build` command.
 The website should be available at http://localhost/. 🐳

 > [!CAUTION]
-> The Docker image can be deployed in production, but **this requires advanced knowledge to properly deploy, optimize, and secure your installation**, in order to avoid any unwanted consequences. ⚠️
+> The Docker image *can* also be deployed in production, but **this requires advanced knowledge to properly deploy, optimize, and secure your installation**, in order to avoid any unwanted consequences. ⚠️